- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 If the broken link exists on your website and you have control over fixing it, then go ahead and fix the link.

 Going back to our water bottle example (is it getting watered down yet?), let’s say your “Bestsellers” page is the one that has the broken link to the water bottle page that no longer exists.
-All you need to do is either delete the water bottle link, or modify it so that it links to different page (such as to another best selling product).
+All you need to do is either delete the water bottle link, or modify it so that it links to a different page (such as to another best-selling product).

 Create a redirect